Home » Recipes » Main Dishes » Irish Lamb Pie (with Meatballs)

 This Irish Lamb Pie is encased in a buttery flaky crust and filled with tender lamb meatballs and saucy vegetables.
 Make it for a cozy night in or to celebrate St. Patrick’s Day!

-Prep Time 1 hour 15 minutes
+Prep time.1 hour 15 minutes

-Cook Time 1 hour 5 minutes
+Cook time.1 hour 5 minutes

-Total Time 2 hours 35 minutes
+Total time.2 hours 35 minutes

-Serving Size 8 6 to 8 wedges
+Number of servings.8 6 to 8 wedges

 Ingredients